 “The APC is an incredible organisation and I am excited to see what our Board and our very committed staff and partners can achieve during my tenure as President.”

-A continuation of the success achieved by his predecessor will be one of Mr O’Callaghan’s main objectives as incoming APC President.
+A continuation of the success achieved by his predecessor will be one of Mr O’Callaghan’s main objectives as the APC’s incoming President.

 Mr Tasker will remain on the Board until the APC’s Annual General Meeting in November.